sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-3.md

 - Colour styled using css
 - Use at least 1 other css property to enhance your design on a web page

-### General: 5 points
+### Documentation: 5 points
 - README file that includes:
   - Description of your design concept **important**
-- HTML and css code quality
+- Journal Entry describing your process/journey completing the assignment
+  - Comments, observations
+  - Problems encountered
+  - Screencaps of progress, inspiration and mood boards

+## General
+Points will be deducted for:
-- Proper file structure **important**
+- not following file and directory conventions
-  - follows rules for html project covered in cpnt-260
+    - CSS in a dedicated `/assets/css` directory
+    - Images (including svg) in a dedicated `/assets/images` directory
-  - logos are in a directory inside assets
+    - Javascript in a dedicated `/assets/js` directory
+- General code quality
+- Logos that are similar to the ones provided in class

 ---